-The Parenting Center aims to transform the delivery of pediatric healthcare nationwide by educating pediatric healthcare providers, offering services for patients and families in need, and conducting research to advance scientific knowledge.
+The Mount Sinai Parenting Center aims to transform pediatric healthcare and foster the health and resilience of all children by promoting strong parent-child relationships, training healthcare providers, designing services for families in need, and conducting research to advance scientific knowledge.

 Current investments in public Pre-K education, home visiting models for high-risk families, and concentrated services for children and families in impoverished neighborhoods are not the full answer.
 They tend to occur too late in child development, are expensive to scale, and can be difficult for the most vulnerable families to access.